 Do you ever wonder how it is that sometimes people end up so far from the place they began?
 That's the way it was with me.
-I was raised in an average Jewish home, we went to synagogue on the Sabbath, and we said our prayers at meals.
-As a little boy I was taught the Law of Moses from the Torah, which is why I wonder how I could ever stray so far.
+I was raised in an average Jewish home, we went to the synagogue on Sabbath, and we said our prayers at meals.
+As a little boy, I was taught the Law of Moses from the Torah, which is why I wonder how I could ever stray so far.

-One day you're sitting on your father's knee and the next you're hiring thugs to help collect money that you shouldn't even receive, from poor people that never did you any harm.
-Wanting more than I had as a child slowly turned into avarice and greed, eventually my heart became so hard that it no longer mattered who I hurt or how much.
+One day you're sitting on your father's knee, and the next, you're hiring thugs to help collect money that you shouldn't even receive from poor people that never did you any harm.
+Wanting more than I had as a child slowly turned into avarice and greed.
+Eventually, my heart became so hard that it no longer mattered who I hurt or how much.
 All I could see were the riches I desired and the power and pleasure they would bring.
-I had no idea I would become so cold and empty on the inside, and hurt so bad that I couldn't stand to think about what I had become.
+I had no idea I would become so cold and empty on the inside and hurt so bad that I couldn't stand to think about what I had become.

 I could hardly see him from a distance, and then as he came closer, I could only see the top of his head.
 Then something happened that shocked me at first, and I could feel a pit in my stomach; the man at the center of the crowd stopped right below the spot where I was.
-You've heard the expression, 'stuck in a tree’, that was me and in more ways than one.
+You've heard the expression, 'stuck up a tree,' that was me and in more ways than one.

-Then I heard him for the first time, the very first word that I heard come from his lips was Zaccheus.
+Then I heard him for the first time.
+The very first word that I heard come from his lips was Zaccheus.
 How on earth did he know my name?
-I was stunned, embarrassed, and at the same time he made me feel wanted and important.
-It is no little irony that my name means "pure" because at that very moment I felt anything but pure.
-I w
+I was stunned, embarrassed, and at the same time, he made me feel wanted and necessary.
+It is no little irony that my name means "pure" because I felt anything but pure at that very moment.

-When he entered my house I felt a profound sense of joy, at first I did not know why, but afterward I felt accepted and dare I say it – loved.
+When he entered my house, I felt a profound sense of joy.
+At first, I did not know why, but afterward, I felt accepted and, dare I say it – loved.
 What did this man know about me?
-He had to hear what they were saying on the road, how did he know my name?
-And still he seemed to care about me.
+He had to hear what they were saying on the road; how did he know my name?
+And still, he seemed to care about me.

-It was the Apostle Paul who penned the words, "who though he existed in the form of God did not regard equality with God as something to be grasped, but emptied himself by taking on the form of a slave, by looking like other men, and by sharing in human nature.
-He humbled himself, by becoming obedient to the point of death – even death on a cross!
-As a result God exalted him and gave him the name that is above every name, so that at the name of Jesus every knee will bow – in heaven and on earth and under the earth – and every tongue confess that Jesus Christ is Lord to the glory of God the Father."
+It was the Apostle Paul who penned the words, "who though he existed in the form of God did not regard equality with God as something to be grasped but emptied himself by taking on the form of a slave, by looking like other men, and by sharing in human nature.
+He humbled himself by becoming obedient to the point of death – even death on a cross!
+As a result, God exalted him and gave him the name that is above every name so that at the name of Jesus every knee will bow – in heaven and on earth and under the earth – and every tongue confess that Jesus Christ is Lord to the glory of God the Father."